WriteRead024/GHCP-PythonTesting/DynamicPython/dynamic-python.md

-Note that static typing for Python is not necessarily a useful idea.&nbsp; Developer tools such as [Pyright](https://github.com/microsoft/pyright) can provide typechecking in the editor before runtime precompilation, and Python itself has several typechecking (such as Type Hints for method arguments and returns types) features built-in.&nbsp;
+Note that static typing for Python is not necessarily a useful idea.&nbsp; Developer tools such as [Pyright](https://github.com/microsoft/pyright) can provide typechecking in the editor before precompilation/runtime, and Python itself has several typechecking features built-in as part of new versions of the language (such as Type Hints for method arguments and returns types).&nbsp;

 The point here is that programmatic dynamicity is one of the main advantages gained from the flexibility that Python offers.&nbsp;